 Researchers found a new virus, G4 EA H1N1, which genetically descended from H1N1, and has the potential to become a pandemic with no immediate threat.

 The researchers discovered the virus during a pig surveillance program where they collected more than 30,000 nasal swab samples from pigs from 10 different Chinese provinces from 2011 to 2018.
-Tests revealed that the G4 virus could infect humans by binding to our cells and receptors, and it can replicate quickly inside our airway cells.
-Even though G4 holds H1N1 genes, people who have received seasonal flu vaccines won't have any immunity.
-But currently, there is no indication that the virus spreads from person to person, according to CNN.
+Tests revealed that the G4 virus could infect by binding to human cells and receptors, and it can replicate quickly inside airway cells.
+Although G4 holds H1N1 genes, people who have received seasonal flu vaccines won't have any immunity.
+According to CNN, there is currently no indication that the virus spreads from person to person.

-Angela Rasmussen, a virologist at Columbia University, posted on Twitter that even though the virus meets a lot of the necessary criteria, it's not for certain 'going to cause a hypothetical 2020 flu pandemic, or even be a dominant strain in humans.'
+Angela Rasmussen, a virologist at Columbia University, has tweeted that even though the virus meets a lot of the necessary criteria, it is certainly not going to cause a hypothetical 2020 flu pandemic or become a dominant strain in humans.